Skip to content

 What do vegans need to consider?

-According to the DGE is Copper not a critical nutrient in a plant-based lifestyle.9 This is due to the fact that there are many good plant-based sources of copper and therefore vegans can also easily cover their copper requirements.
+According to the DGE is Copper not a critical nutrient in plant-based lifestyles.9 This is due to the fact that there are many good plant sources of copper and thus vegans can easily meet their copper needs.

 Do copper supplements have any benefit?

 For most people, copper supplements are rather superfluous, as they get sufficient amounts of the trace element from their diet.
-If you belong to a risk group or do not feel well, it may be worth considering supplementation.
-To do this, you should check your copper status in the Measure serum or whole blood let7
+If you belong to a risk group or do not feel well, it may be useful to consider supplementation.
+For this you should check your copper status in the Measure serum or whole blood let7

-As the metabolism of copper and zinc influence each other, I recommend always supplementing both trace elements if necessary.
-This way you can avoid having a deficiency in the other nutrient.
+Since the metabolism of copper and zinc influence each other, I recommend always supplementing both trace elements if necessary.
+This way you can avoid having a deficit in the other nutrient.

-I also recommend using food supplements where possible, pay attention to a natural and plant-based origin.
-One such food supplement based on buckwheat germ is, for example these capsules with zinc, copper and manganese*.
+Furthermore, I recommend with dietary supplements, if possible, to pay attention to a natural and vegetable origin.
+Just such a dietary supplement based on buckwheat germ are, for example. these capsules with zinc, copper and manganese*.

 Copper FAQ: The most frequently asked questions